raymondkeogh/doggystyle/README.md

 --------

- - Focus: The main focus of this project is to provide a portal for the client to increase their bookings and make it easier for customers to make contact.
+ - Focus:<br> The main focus of this project is to provide a portal for the client to increase their bookings and make it easier for customers to make contact.

- - Definition: We’ll be creating a website that has a very simple layout and, with as little effort as possible allows the users navigate and make contact with the business.
+ - Definition:<br> We’ll be creating a website that has a very simple layout and, with as little effort as possible allows the users navigate and make contact with the business.
 As this may be the users first interaction with the business we want to present a clean, fresh and seamless experience.
 It is important to make a good first impression assuring the user that they are in the hands of a caring, professional business that will be looking after their dog.

- - Value: Creating an clean and simple portal with multiple avenues to initiate contact with the business should make it easier to increase interactions with new customers whilst increasing the profile of the business.
+ - Value:<br> Creating an clean and simple portal with multiple avenues to initiate contact with the business should make it easier to increase interactions with new customers whilst increasing the profile of the business.
 This site will also offer the business a legitimate online